TavaresBaker/SenseSation/README.md

 Despite that hiccup, I achieved 97% uptime for the router.
 It was down for only 8 minutes over 4.5 hours, 5 of which were due to me restarting the router.

-In general, your best bet is to just reboot the operating system onto the device if you were genuinely hacked especially if it's for home use.
+In general, your best bet is to reinstall the operating system onto the device if you were genuinely hacked especially if it's for home use.
 If you need this for a business to keep operstions running I would honestly suggest downloading the files, then disconnecting your wan interface.
 The downtime might not be great, but it is a hell of a lot better than permanent donwtime.

-The main program has a few function as it creates directories for later use, replaces rc.initial with a modified version, presents you with a menu of cleanup options, and if for any reason the script stops, the origional rc.initial file is restored.
+The main program has a few functions as it creates directories for later use, replaces rc.initial with a modified version, presents you with a menu of cleanup options, and if for any reason the script stops, the origional rc.initial file is restored.
+This allows you yo go through different cleanup options based on what you need. any script that replaces or modifies files either creates a backup, quarentines it, or both.